RocketDerp/April14_2025/Art/ScreenPlay/Bit_Tech/Bit_Tech_Opera.md

 https://bsky.app/profile/roundsparrow.bsky.social/post/3mejt6z2za22h
 https://autistics.life/@RoundSparrow/116048272798668053

 The smaller, the itty-bitty tiny, the bigger the power outcomes.
-Shave a bit o weight, shave a bit of power consumption, shave a bit of humanism.
+Shave a bit of weight, shave a bit of power consumption, shave a bit of humanism.